nuvoleweb/ui_patterns/docs/content/patterns-definition.rst

-**Note:** the example above is taken buy the actual test target site that is used to test the module itself: have a look at ``./tests/README.md`` and at ``./tests/target/custom`` for working examples of how to use the UI Patterns module.
+**Note:** the example above is taken buy the actual test target site that is used to test the module itself: have a look at ``./tests/README.md`` and at ``./tests/target/custom`` for working examples on how to use the UI Patterns module.

 Override patterns behavior
 ==========================

-This default behavior can be changed by using the following properties in you pattern definitions:
+The default behavior can be changed by using the following properties in you pattern definitions:

 ``theme hook``
-    If specified it overrides the default ``pattern__[id]`` theme hook with the given value.
-Template file will change accordingly.
+    If specified it overrides the default ``pattern__[id]`` theme hook with the provided value; the template file will change accordingly.
 ``template``
     If specified it overrides only the template file keeping the default ``pattern__[id]`` theme hook.
 ``use``
-    If specified it will use a stand alone Twig file as template.
-The value supports `Twig namespaces <http://symfony.com/doc/current/templating/namespaced_paths.html>`_ so the following are valid value examples:
+    If specified it will use a stand-alone Twig file as template.
+The value supports `Twig namespaces <http://symfony.com/doc/current/templating/namespaced_paths.html>`_, so the following notations are valid examples:

 .. code-block:: yaml